-Wooden planters on castors
+Creative design possibilities with wooden planters on castors

 You can have it easier.
 A set of castors, concealed under the planter, makes moving large planters child's play.
-If the planter is not already equipped with castors as standard, you can purchase a castor base as a useful extra accessory.
+If the planter is not already equipped with castors as standard, you can purchase a castor base as a useful accessory.

 A raised bed has many positive features.
 It sets accents in the garden or on the balcony, it can be planted comfortably in an upright position and it offers the plants optimal growing conditions.

 The big advantage is that a raised bed requires relatively little space and can be placed almost anywhere.
-Even city dwellers can fulfil their wish of having their own herb or vegetable bed with a raised bed on the balcony.
+Even city dwellers can fulfil their wish of having their own herb or vegetable patch with a raised bed on the balcony.
 However, the statics on the balcony must be right!

-Which wood for planters?
+Which wood is suitable for planters?

-Caring for planters properly
+Care for planters properly